tenaciousRas/ledwax-photon-firmware/README.md

 #### setLEDParams(String command)
 The format for "command" is:
-> [command-name][value]?[,value]*
+> [command-name];[cmd-value]?[,cmd-value]*

-There is no space between the command-name and value(s).
-All commands require a value - except "qry".
-Some commands accept more than one value, such as "col" (color).
-Multiple values are comma-separated.
+There is no space between the command-name and cmd-value(s).
+All commands require a cmd-value - except "qry".
+Some commands accept more than one cmd-value, such as "col" (color).
+Multiple cmd-values are comma-separated.
 Commands are terminated with C++ string termination (\0).

 "command-name" can be one of the following:
 >	qry : TBD

 >	idx : set LED command index -- all following commands will be executed against this LED strip.
 Min value is 0, max value is NUM_STRIPS - 1.
 Default is 0.

->	col : set LED pixel color.
-Format:
+>	col : set LED pixel color.  cmd-value must ahere to the following format:

 >		[mode-color-index],[decimal-value-0-to-255]
 >	where mode-color-index is the index of the mode color (family 1 display mode) to set

 >	brt : set strip brightness.
+Valid values are from 0 (0% = full off) to 255 (100% = full on).
 Brightness is stored sepearately from color in firmware.

 >	mod : set strip display mode.
 Valid values are: